nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

 ## 1.5.
 Activity Parameters

-At the moment, the following Activity Parameter is supported:
+At the moment, the following Pulsar driver specific Activity Parameter is supported:

 - * config=<file/path/to/global/configuration/properties/file>